shimaore/numbering-plans/test/validate.coffee.md

     describe 'validate', ->
       plans = require '..'

+      it 'should reject missing numbers', ->
+        plans.validate null
+          .should.be.false

       it 'should accept non-geo FR numbers', -> a = plans.validate '33972342713'
         a.should.have.property 'fixed', true